Skip to the main content.

 5. Map your old website URLs to your new website (301 redirects)

-Creating a new website means that some of your pages from your old website will change their URL address.
-In my experience, this is a commonly overlooked step with significant implications for your search rankings.
-Mapping your old website pages to your new website will help you maintain page rank in search engines and keep external links to your old website pages from getting a “404 page not found” error, by telling search engines to remove the old page address and index the new page.
+Mapping your old website pages to your new website will help you maintain the hard earned page rank in search engines for your old URLs and keep external links to your old website pages from getting a “404 page not found” error, by telling search engines to remove the old page address and index the new page.

 Use a site map of your old site to designate the address on your new website.
 Be sure your web developer enters the new page addresses as a permanent 301 redirect.
 (There are many ways to do this depending on your website software.)